clarisaleu/AMATH482/README.md

 paper - as well as provide directions for future work on this problem.*<br/>Note, dataset can be found at http://yann.lecun.com/exdb/mnist/.

 - **Assignment #5 - Background Subtraction in Video Streams** <br/>
+*In this paper, we look at two dif erent videos - where the first video is an eight-second long clip of a skier dropping down a mountain and the second video is a six-second long clip of the Monte Carlo race for Formula 1.
+Our goal when analyzing these two videos is to apply the concepts of dynamic mode decomposition (DMD) in order to separate the background of these videos from the foreground - where DMD is a very powerful tool/algorithm when it comes to the analysis of nonlinear systems.
+We explore the ideas of video processing, singular value decomposition (SVD), and DMD in this paper - and provide directions for future work on this problem as well.*